MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 * **Edit** - change the name or/and URL of the preset, enable/disable translations.
 * **Delete** - remove this entry
 * **Update** - re-download the preset *(requires network connectivity)*
 * **Move up** - move the entry up.
-Presets are evaluated top to bottom in this list, identically named items in earlier entries with override the later ones.
 * **Move down** - move the entry down.

 Note that the "Built-in preset" cannot be deleted, but it can be disabled.

 **Add preset** will add a new preset, you will need to supply an URL for the file containing the preset and a name or select a preset file (click the SD-card icon)  that is available on your device.
 Vespucci will download the preset and any icons referenced by URL in the file, presets contained in a ZIP-archive are supported too. *(requires network connectivity for downloading)*

+**Note: presets are evaluated top to bottom in this list, identically named items in earlier entries with override the later ones.**

 ## Useful presets for download